 This Black Forest characterful bear inkwell was hand carved around the late 19th Century, with glass eyes and painted tongue, hinged at the neck to reveal the original glass ink bottle.
 The extended feet are to provide a pen rest.
 In untouched original condition.
-The base has a small crack, which looks like the result of some leaked ink!
+The base of the 19th century black forest bear inkwell has a small crack.
 Only adding to its story and charm.

 Dimensions: 8cm H x 8cm D x 6cm W